Anna Książek: How did you know that the waiter is handing you a teaspoon?

 No one in the cafe realized she is blind.
 Yet, she sees only 1%.

 M: I don't know exactly when I started to lose sight.
 When I was 10, my parents noticed that something was wrong.
 At the beginning there were quarrels, they shouted at me what to do at school, if I wrote down nonsense from the blackboard.
 As a child I didn't realize I couldn't see well.
 We started medical research, it was getting worse every year, but because it was progressive I didn't feel much loss.
 I think my brain stopped at some stage and believed it could see.

 A: What do you mean by "it can see"?

 I can't explain it.
 Sometimes I think I see more than I should.
 The key is that my parents always treated me like a non-disabled person.
 They didn't make things easier for me, on the contrary, they raised the expectations.
 As a teenager, I blamed them and believed they demanded too much of me.
 Now I am grateful, because thanks to them I have achieved something in life.
-I finished high school, left my hometown of Bydgoszcz, lived by myself in a dorm.
+I finished high school, left my hometown of Bydgoszcz, and lived by myself in a dorm.
 I studied at Lodz University of Technology, although it was not my initial plan.

 - What did you want to do instead?